-- 4-H and Family Initiative $1 Million: This funding request is to restore funds that were vetoed this past year.
+- STEM, Workforce & Student 4H Programs $1,943,200: This funding request is to restore funds that were vetoed this past year.
 This funding provides support for regional specialized agents (RSAs) who provide resources to county 4-H agents.
 They provide the support structure for local and regional programs, including logistical and operational support.
 These RSAs help county agents implement and grow their programs.
 They provide continuity and quality among programs providing training for the agents and volunteers who work with our children.
 Without these RSAs the county 4-H agents lose a critical resource that helps them implement 4-H programs.